 Am I Covered For the Cost of Fire Fighting on My Farm or Ranch?

-By now you may have heard about the Southern Alberta family who received a $25,000 bill from the fire department after a fire on their ranch last summer.
-Although the bill has now been retracted, rural homeowners should double-check their fire coverage.
+In 2013, a Southern Alberta family received a $25,000 bill from the fire department after a fire on their ranch.
+Although the bill was eventually retracted, rural homeowners should double-check their fire coverage to avoid this situation.
 Being liable for the cost of fighting fires is nothing new for Alberta farm owners.
 In fact, although most farm policies cover this type of loss, the amounts automatically covered are minimal.

 Here are some examples of various types of farm coverage offered by three different insurance companies:

 - Wawanesa Insurance covers fire department charges of $3,000 automatically with an option to increase coverage in $1000 increments; the additional premium is $3 for every $1000 increased.
-Fire fighting expenses are not automatically included but limits up to $100,000 can be purchased for minimal cost.
+Fire fighting expenses are not automatically included but a limit of up to $100,000 can be purchased for minimal cost.

 The most important lesson the Hixt Family has learned from their experience and can pass on to other landowners is to review your insurance policy and consult with a reputable insurance broker.
-At Alpine Insurance, one of our knowledgeable professionals can help you protect your farm, ranch or acreage by tailoring a policy to your individual needs.
-Whether you live near Edmonton, Calgary or central Alberta, we have the province covered.
+At Alpine Insurance, one of our knowledgeable professionals can help you protect your farm, ranch, or acreage by tailoring a policy to your individual needs.
+Whether you live near Edmonton, Calgary, Red Deer, Lethbridge, Canmore, or central Alberta, we have the province covered.